ioccc-src/winner/1989/jar.2/README.md

 NOTE: To have a chance to compile under a modern CPP, we had to replace `#D` with `#define` and `#a` with `#include`.

+### To run:

+	./jar.2
+	[enter some lisp]

+NOTE: this entry will likely segfault on invalid input.

 ## Judges' comments:

 This is the most useful program entered this year.
 It is a